T4SKM4ST3R69/Speech_Emotion_Recognition/README.md

 # CREMA-D Emotion Recognition System

 This repository contains a deep learning system for speech emotion recognition using the CREMA-D dataset.
 The system uses mel spectrograms extracted from audio files and a CNN-LSTM architecture with residual connections to classify emotions.
+The dataset can be downloaded from - (`https://www.kaggle.com/datasets/ejlok1/cremad`)

 ## Overview